danimaaz/NBA-Injury-Analysis-2013-2019/README.md

 When I calculated the correlation coefficient of a player's ACWR vs their injury duration, it came up to an abysmal 0.046.
 In other words, there doesn't appear to be a strong correlation between a player's ACWR and their injury duration.

 Since nothing seemed to be working, I decided to see whether or not high ACWRs caused particular body parts to be injury prone.
 I split the ACWRs into 3 groups illustrated in Table 2.
+Figure 12 illustrates the number of injuries for each body part in each ACWR range.

 **Table 2**: